ucsb-cs64/w19/_lab/lab08.md

   <li>
     <p>
       Draw the finite state machine corresponding to this task.
-      If you are submitting this online, put this diagram into a file named &ldquo;<code>display.jpg</code>&rdquo;.
     </p>
   </li>
   <li>
     <p>
       How many latches/flip-flops do you need to implement this state machine?
       (Hint: this corresponds to the number of bits necessary in order to encode all possible states uniquely.)
-      If you are submitting this online, put this into a file named &ldquo;<code>display.txt</code>&rdquo;.
-      This will be read by hand, so don't worry about the formatting (as long as it is clear and unambiguous).
     </p>
   </li>
   <li>